photographs-msw/rosco/src/dsl/README.md

 The parser then processes macro substitution declarations at the top of the script, before the first `Outer Block`.
 These declarations use the `let` keyword to bind expressions to identifiers for later reuse.
 Macro names can then be referenced throughout the script using the `$` prefix syntax (e.g., `$env1`).

+The parser also processes template definitions using the `template` keyword.
+Templates are similar to macros but can contain parameter placeholders in the form `{param_name}`.
+Templates are applied using the `apply` keyword with parameter values.

 It then reads each `Outer Block`.
 For each one, the parser creates a new `FixedTimeNoteSequence` and a new `TrackEffects`.
 The envelope and effects declared in the script are converted to their corresponding structs, `Envelope`, `Flanger`, `Delay` and `LFO`.
 These are passed to the builder call to create the `TrackEffects`.
 Then a Track is built, setting its sequence to the new `FixedTimeNoteSequence` and its track_effects to the new `TrackEffects`.

 After this the parser processes each line defining a new note declaration, constructing a `PlaybackNote` of either type `osc` for a `Note` based on its waveforms, or of type `samp` for `SampledNote`.
 Each note is added to the current sequence.